AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user assigns a team to a work item in Workfront, the team assignment is not saved, and the team is not notified of the work.

+#### Schedules

+**Permissions to schedule revoked for a group**

+When a Workfront group administrator adds a date exception to a schedule and saves the changes, the permissions to that schedule are removed from the group, and the Workfront administrator must grant access for the group.

 #### Tasks

 **Inline edits to a task do not save**